-John and Joan’s youngest son Brian married Napa Valley native Adair; eventually the couple took over ownership of the property and continued to sell grapes.
+John and Joan’s youngest son Brian married Napa Valley native Adair; her family is deeply rooted in the fabric of Napa Valley’s early history (see below).
+Eventually the couple took over ownership of the property and continued to sell grapes.
 The first Tench Vineyard designate was produced in the 1980s by Niebaum-Coppola (Inglenook Winery).

 Today Brian and Adair’s daughter Margaret Tench and her husband Rem Reigersman live on the property and oversee the vineyard; they met in 1997 while both were studying at the University of St. Andrews in Scotland.
 They founded Tench Vineyards with their first vintage in 2017.
 And in 2016/2017 they built a state-of-the-art winery and caves on the property – used for their own wines but also for a small group of other premium producers.